 The Pre – School and Nursery Division of the Johannesburg Muslim School was established 17 years ago.
 At that stage, the Pre – School and Nursery Division was housed at the premises in 10th Avenue, Mayfair.
 In 1992, this Division moved to the premises presently occupied by the Intermediate and Senior phases in Burgersdorp Street, Fordsburg.

 The Pre – School and Nursery Division then re-located to the old Bree Street School during 1994.
 Under the guiding hand of the then Head of Department, Muallima Fazila Moosa, this division soon became the flagship of our School.
 The late Fatima Mather (may Allah grant her Jannat, Ameen) was appointed as Supervisor of this Division in 1998.

 The Pre – School and Nursery Division moved to its current premises during 2001.
-Mualimah Yasmin Moolla Modan is currently the Supervisor of this Division.
-Mualimah Yasmin Moolla Modan and her dedicated team of Educators continue to impart tuition of the highest standard to our little children in our efforts to lead them to a better and brighter future.
+Mualimah Amina Peer Moolla is currently the Supervisor of this Division.
+Mualimah Amina Peer Moolla and her dedicated team of Educators continue to impart tuition of the highest standard to our little children in our efforts to lead them to a better and brighter future.